londelec/leandcxmlman/source/sections/Modbusma/AITable.rst

      :val:     0...2\ :sup:`32`\  - 8
      :desc:    Index is a unique identifier of the AI object. :inlineimportant:`Index numbering must start with 0 and indexes must be arranged in an ascending order as it prevents insertion of a new object.
 This requirement is essential because it affects object mapping to Slave communication protocol instances.`

-   * :attr:    .. _ref-ModbusmaAIqualifier:
+   * :attr:    .. _ref-ModbusmaAIQualifier:

-               :xmlref:`qualifier`
+               :xmlref:`Qualifier`
      :val:     0...255
-     :desc:    Internal object qualifier to enable customized data processing. (default value 0) :inlinetip:`Attribute is not implemented currently and reserved for future use.`
+     :desc:    Internal object Qualifier to enable customized data processing. (default value 0) :inlinetip:`Attribute is not implemented currently and reserved for future use.`

    * :attr:    .. _ref-ModbusmaAICoeff: